ElementsProject/peerswap/docs/usage.md

 ## Liquid Usage

-If you want to run peerswap with liquid integration you need to att the following flags to lightningd (replace as needed)
+If you want to run peerswap with liquid integration you need to add the following flags to lightningd (replace as needed)
 ```bash
 --peerswap-liquid-rpchost=http://localhost \
 --peerswap-liquid-rpcport=18884 \